cabp393/chilean-birds/species/black-browed-albatross.md

 ## HABITAT

-Pelagic, also in coasts and islands
+Pelagic, also in coasts and islands.

 ## DESCRIPTION